OAT Autumn Programme 2018

 We are warming up for Oslo Architecture Triennale (OAT) 2019 with a pre-programme in the autumn that will explore the theme of OAT 2019, the Architecture of Degrowth.

-OAT 2019 will challenge the supremacy of economic growth as the basis of contemporary societies and investigate alternatives.
-The festival will explore the architecture of a new economy in which human and ecological flourishing matter most – the Architecture of Degrowth.
+The OAT 2019 will challenge the supremacy of economic growth as the basis of contemporary societies and investigate the architecture of alternatives.
+The festival will explore social and spatial structures in which human and ecological flourishing matter most: The Architecture of Degrowth.

-The 2019 Chief Curatorial team consists of British architects Maria Smith and Matthew Dalziel of Interrobang, joined by British critic and think tank director Phineas Harper, and Norwegian urban researcher and artist Cecilie Sachs Olsen.
+The 2019 Chief Curators are Interrobang, a trans-disciplinary architecture and engineering practice based in London.
+The team consists of British architect and writer Maria Smith; Canadian architect and educator Matthew Dalziel; British critic Phineas Harper; and Norwegian urban researcher and artist Cecilie Sachs Olsen.
 The OAT 2019 curators have a shared interest in turning architectural discourse on its head, and they have headed numerous projects operating at the intersection of architecture, art, politics and performance.

 Audio walks at Arendalsuka | 14–15 August